gode-ting/HackerNews-api/README.md

-# HackerNews API
+# Hacker News API

-This is a simple api for a todo list app.
-It contains basic CRUD operations and handles user authentication and authorization.
+This is the Hacker News api containing detailed description on how to inertact with the api.
 </br>
 </br>